Skip to content

 /**

 * Start RUM Action.
-RUM will bind possible Resource, Error, LongTask events triggered by this Action.
+RUM will bind this Action to possible triggered Resource, Error, LongTask events.

-* Avoid multiple additions within 0.1 s.
-Only one Action can be associated with the same View at the same time,
+* Avoid multiple additions within 0.1 seconds.
+Only one Action can be associated with the same View at the same time, and if the previous Action has not ended,

-* and new Actions will be discarded if the previous Action has not ended.
-Adding Actions using `addAction` does not affect each other.
+* the new Action will be discarded.
+Adding Actions using `addAction` method does not affect each other.

 * @param actionName action name